 A meaningful work of art stands in a small park among trees in downtown San Diego.
 The park includes a hedge maze and a few benches for sitting, and can be found at the west end of the Martin Luther King, Jr. Promenade, a beautiful walkway that runs along Harbor Drive.
 At the center of the maze, a shining sculpture awaits like a revelation.

 Shedding the Cloak is a work of public art that glows bright gold from within, both day and night.
-Created in 2001 by Jerry Dumlao, Mary Lynn Dominguez and Tamara Dumlao, the sculpture represents a turning point in a person’s view of others.
+Created in 2001 by Jerry Dumlao, Mary Lynn Dominguez and Tama Dumlao, the sculpture represents a turning point in a person’s view of others.
 MLK hoped that all people would shed the cloak of hatred and suspicion, and don the cloak of compassion.

 The shady park is a quiet place to read a book, relax, or reflect upon life and human potential in a turbulent, often unthoughtful world.
 The golden radiance from within the sculpture shifts beneath swaying green branches as the sun arcs through the sky.
 A touch of gold is felt by any who pass by.